jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 To improve this, we have two options.
 The first is to simply slow down our loop, preventing the system from changing state too often.
 In this case, adding a `sleep(30 * 60 * 1000)` at the end of the loop to only allow the compressor to be adjusted every 30 minutes.
 This will result in our algorithm being less responsive to temperature changes in the fridge, but will at least prevent this oscillation.

 The other option is to turn the compressor on at a higher temperature, and off at a lower temperature.
 This is called adding `hysteresis` to the system.
-In the example below, we still target 3 degress C, but allow a movement down to 2 and up to 4 before changing the compressor state.
+In the example below, we still target 3 degrees C, but allow a movement down to 2 and up to 4 before changing the compressor state.
 In this case the state of the compressor (output) will change depending on the temperature (process value) something like this:
 ![Hysteresis 1](images/Hysteresis1.png)

 ```python